 The components of language arts instruction and the integration of language arts skills and strategies across the curriculum are examined.
 In addition, the creation of literate environments and appropriate evaluation procedures for language arts classrooms are reviewed.
 Field experience is embedded.
-Prerequisite: EDUC 336.
+Prerequisite: Prerequisite: EDUC 336, Pass Praxis I, and appropriate grade point average.